deeredman1991/Twitch-Plays-Bot/README.md

 * full support for FightCade
 * wip support for prison architect escape mode
-* game freeze sort of working so test it out
+* game PAUSING is  sort of working so test it out

 setup is still the same as before